Dai Young: Playing career

 Born in Aberdare in 1967, Young lived in Penywaun for many years.

 He played rugby union at club level for Swansea and Cardiff.
 Having not been selected to play for Wales in the 1987 Rugby World Cup, Young, then 19, travelled to Australia for the summer to play for Northern Suburbs.
 When Stuart Evans broke his foot playing against Tonga, Young was on the right side of the world at the right time and was called up to the Welsh squad.
 He made his début for Wales against England in the quarter-finals.

 He toured Australia with the then British Lions in 1989, playing in all three test matches, with the Lions winning the test series 2–1.

 Young changed rugby football codes from rugby union to rugby league when he transferred to Leeds in 1990 for a then world record of £150,000.
 He went on to play for Salford, won 14 caps for Wales and captained Wales in the 1995 Rugby League World Cup.

 Young returned to rugby union and Cardiff in 1996, after rugby union became professional.
 He won a further 37 caps for Wales, reaching a total of 51, then a record number for a prop.
 He was selected for a further two British & Irish Lions tours – South Africa in 1997 and Australia in 2001.
 He and Alun Wyn Jones are the only players to have toured with the Lions in three separate decades.
-Young was known as a strong scrummager, with the ability to grip his opponent, keeping him low.

 Coaching career

 Young became head coach of the Cardiff Blues in 2003, and during his time in charge led the side to the 2008–09 Heineken Cup semi-final and the final of the 2006–07 and 2007–08 Celtic League.
 In addition, he led to the Blues to the EDF Energy Cup title in 2009 beating Gloucester 50–12 in the final at Twickenham.
 Young led Cardiff Blues to the European Challenge Cup 2009-10 beating Toulon 28 - 21 at the Stade Velodrome in Marseille.
 The first time a Welsh team had won a European Competition.

-In 2011 he resigned and was appointed Director of Rugby at the Wasps after payment of a compensation package.
-In 2017, he led the Wasps to a runner-up finish in the Premiership final.
-He has now taken up the role of Head Coach of Cardiff Blues in February 2020.
+In 2011 he resigned and was appointed Director of Rugby at Wasps (then called London Wasps) after payment of a compensation package.
+In 2017 and 2020 he led the Wasps to a runner-up finish against Exeter Chiefs in the Premiership final.
+He returned to Cardiff Blues as Director of Rugby from January 2021 to July 2023.